-Penal Code 185 PC is the California statute that makes it a crime for a person to wear a mask or disguise to evade police after committing a crime.
+California Penal Code 185 PC makes it a crime for a person to wear a mask or disguise to evade police after committing a crime.
 A conviction is a misdemeanor punishable by up to 6 months in jail and fines of up to $1000.00.

 The law also makes it a crime for a person to wear a mask to escape after being charged with, arrested for, or convicted of an offense.

 185 PC states that “it shall be unlawful for any person to wear any mask, false whiskers, or any personal disguise (whether complete or partial) for the purpose of [either] evading… in the commission of any public offense, [or] Concealment, flight, or escape, when charged with, arrested for, or convicted of, any public offense.”